-Traditional ricotta cheese is made from sweet whey produced when making other cheeses.
-The word ricotta actually means re-cooked.
-But if you’re not a full-time cheese-maker, you probably don’t have large quantities of fresh whey.
+When you think about how fresh and creamy good ricotta cheese tastes, it’s hard to believe that the word ricotta actually means re-cooked.
+Traditional ricotta cheese is a secondary product made from sweet whey, which is produced when making other cheeses.
+But if you’re not a full-time cheese-maker, you probably don’t have access to large quantities of fresh whey.
 That’s okay, because it’s simple to turn four ingredients that are probably in your kitchen right now into a sweet, creamy ricotta that is both rich and delicate at the same time, like a fine champagne.
 When I make it in my open galley kitchen, my living room soon smells like a bowl of fresh cream.

 - 2 quarts whole milk